 Photography Equipment That I Use

 Any good camera can be used if you have the right kind of lens.
-I prefer to use DSLR cameras because the quality of the camera is still very superior to a smartphone, if you know how to use it.
-I do use a newer iPhone for some “trail shots”, because that is quick and easy, with GPS coordinates, and I’m not looking for the highest quality..
+I prefer to use high end mirrorless and DSLR cameras because the quality of the camera is still very superior to a smartphone, if you know how to use it.
+I do use a newer iPhone for some “trail shots” because that is quick and easy, with GPS coordinates.

 Nikon D780

-The max resolution is 24.5 megapixels, which suits the kinds of photos I’m taking.
+This was my workhorse for several years.
+If you are interested in using a traditional DSLR, this is an outstanding choice.
+Although I’ve moved on to a mirrorless system, I still have this as my backup camera body when I travel internationally.
+Superb results, amazing processor, rugged frame that took a LOT of beating in the field and always performed for me.
+The max resolution is 24.5 megapixels, which suits the kinds of photos I’m usually taking.
 I almost purchased a Nikon D850, which tops out at an amazing 47 megapixels, but the D780 has a better sensor when it comes to color range and light sensitivity.

 Tamron 90mm Macro Lens

-My primary lens for wildflower closeups is my Tamron 90mm F/2.8 Di VC 1:1 Macro lens.
 I find that a good macro lens lets me get the kind of shot that I like.
 I’m happy to get down on my knees in the dirt (or mud, or water) to get that closeup.
 You can also stand further back and use a good telephoto lens, but that creates a flatter image and I’m not usually happy with that.
-This is a rugged lens with outstanding optics.
-It replaces the Nikon AF-S FX NIKKOR 60 mm f/2.8G macro lens that I’ve used for years, which also is a great, rugged lens.
+It replaced the Nikon AF-S FX NIKKOR 60 mm f/2.8G macro lens that I used for years, which also is a great, rugged lens.
 The 90mm Tamron lens is a bit heavier, but a 90mm lens lets you get a bit further back than a 60mm lens.

 Peak Design Capture Camera Clip and Pro Pad Stabilizer